 - 3) all brain and other central nervous system neoplasms, whether benign or malignant, are included.

 Pathology reports usually contain a diagnosis of cancer in specific terms.
 However, when the pathologist is not certain whether the tumor is benign or malignant, the following qualifying terms determine whether a pathology report should be sent to the MCSS.
+As of 1/1/2011, cytology identified only with any of the terms from either list below is not reportable.

 Microscopically-confirmed cytologic diagnoses of cancers are reportable regardless of whether the primary site is known.
 If a pathology report contains no diagnosis of active malignant tissue or cells but indicates that there was a prior malignancy of this site, no report is necessary.